pivotal/docs-tap/api-auto-registration/configuration.hbs.md

 You can view the values available for the package by finding the available package version and finding the corresponding schema.
-After you select the values that you want to update, update them either by updating the `tap` package or by updating the `api-auto-registration` package if you installed it on it's own.
+After you select the values that you want to update, update them either by updating the `tap` package or by updating the `api-auto-registration` package if you installed it on its own.

 1. Find the version of the available package: